microsoft/powerbi-visuals-sampleslicer/doc/UsingAdvancedFilterAPI.md

-# Using Advanced Filter API
+# Using the Advanced Filter API

-The [Advanced Filter API](https://github.com/Microsoft/powerbi-models) is introduced in the revision 1.7.0 of [PowerBI Visuals Tools](https://github.com/Microsoft/PowerBI-visuals-tools) and enables complex cross-visual data-point selection/filtering queries based on multiple criteria (such as "LessThan", "Contains", "Is", "IsBlank", etc.).
+The [Advanced Filter API](https://github.com/Microsoft/powerbi-models) is introduced in the version 1.7.0 of [PowerBI Visuals Tools](https://github.com/Microsoft/PowerBI-visuals-tools) and enables complex cross-visual data-point selection/filtering queries based on multiple criteria (such as "LessThan", "Contains", "Is", "IsBlank", etc.).

-The Sample Slicer visual takes advantage of Advanced Filter API for the bulk selection of multiple data-points with just a single selection query.
+The Sample Slicer visual makes use of the Advanced Filter API for the bulk selection of multiple data-points with just a single selection query.
 The query is generated based on the position of the sliders that intuitively define the selection range.

 The Sample Slicer visual has all selection-related logic concentrated in one file [*selectionBehavior.ts*](/src/selectionBehavior.ts).